 Not every home improvement story can be a glamorous one, but the ones that aren’t sure can save a lot of money!
 Case in point: learning how to fix the furnace and avoid a $500-900 charge in new parts and labor.

-About six weeks ago in December, I went out of town for a lovely cabin weekend with a bunch of friends (translation: we played a lot of drinking games in the middle of nowhere, people did stupid and hilarious things).
+About six weeks ago in December, I went out of town for a lovely cabin weekend with a bunch of friends (translation: we played a lot of drinking games in the middle of nowhere, people did dumb and hilarious things).
 Since this post is mostly about broken and dirty things dealt with in my cramped attic, I’ll at least give you one nice picture to look at before everything looks like a set from a horror flick:

 Come to think of it, that still looks like at least the beginning of a slasher movie setting, right?